-Alex’s Lemonade Stand Foundation (ALSF) funds research across the biomedical research spectrum for all types of childhood cancer and offers grants within three main areas: Early Career Research, which give young scientists a kick start in their scientific career, Research Accelerator, which advance the pace of innovative research and Quality of Life and Care, which focus on psychosocial and behavioral health outcomes for children with cancer and their families.
-ALSF’s grant categories are strategically designed to fill gaps in the funding available from other sources, such as the National Institutes of Health (NIH).
+Alex’s Lemonade Stand Foundation (ALSF) funds research across the biomedical research spectrum for all types of childhood cancer.
+It offers grants in three main areas: Early Career Research, which gives young scientists a kickstart in their scientific career, Research Accelerator, which advances the pace of innovative research, and Quality of Life and Care, which focuses on psychosocial/behavioral health outcomes for children with cancer and their families.

 ALSF is the only childhood cancer research organization that has been given the National Cancer Institute Peer Review Funder designation for rigorous selection of research grants.